pankajtw/pankajtw.github.io/_posts/2025-05-05-MySQL-Primay-Promotion-Using-GTID.md

 ---

-Let me know in the comments if you want a script bundle for promotion automation.
+Let me know your thoughts, questions in the comments

 Happy Replicating!